jtmitchell/reeder-demo/README.md

 Simple django site for a Juju demo

-## 16 July 2014

-This code has been adapted into a 12 Factor App style, and had a RESTish API added using *Restless*
+*16 July 2014: This code has been adapted into a 12 Factor App style, and had a RESTish API added using Restless*

 ## Installation